 - Rhino-sized Pretzel with Pub Mustard and Bacon Beer Cheese Dip

-- Kids meal – PBJ sandwich, Mac N Cheese, crackers, carrots, beverage
+- Kids meal – Mac ‘N’ Cheese or turkey sandwich, crackers, carrots, beverage

-Ask your waiter for vegan or gluten-free options.
+Ask your waiter for vegan and gluten-free options.

 The Watering Hole has a full bar.
 The Baobab Tree Bar (see the photos below in the building and decor section) has a good selection of local craft beers, some on draft & wine.